mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 **Dimensionality**

-What does it mean for an object to be "$D$-dimensional"?
+Let's start with a basic question: what does it mean for an object to be "$D$-dimensional"?